-KSU Hospitality Services, formerly KSU Catering, is happy to announce contracts with Time to Dine, Carlyle’s Catering, and J.D.’s Bar-B-Que have been renewed for a second term.
-As an accompaniment to the offerings of the three contracted caterers, KSU Hospitality Services will also offer services for small-scale catering needs on campus, including but not limited to beverage and snack breaks, Presidential affairs, boxed lunch service for groups of 75 or less, and linen needs.
+KSU Hospitality Services, formerly KSU Catering offers services for small-scale catering needs on campus, including but not limited to beverage and snack breaks, Presidential affairs, boxed lunch service for groups of 75 or less, and linen needs.

-Carlyle’s Catering, J.D.’s Bar-B-Que and Time to Dine continue to be readily available for your catering and event needs.
-All requests for catering services must be made through one of these three contracted companies.
+Requests for catering services must be made through KSU Hospitality Services or one of the three contracted companies.
 Please follow the steps outlined below to plan your event.

 - Please visit reservations.kennesaw.edu to book your event space on campus through the EMS Client Portal.
 If assess to the EMS Reservation portal is unavailable the Hospitality Services Catering Request Form should be submitted.
 Please be advised an event reservation number is required and can be obtained by contacting Event Management Services at firstname.lastname@example.org.

 - The KSU Hospitality Services catering menu is displayed after a location for your event has been selected.
 Upon review of your request, a confirmation/quote for services will be forwarded to the requesting party.